okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/telephony-inline-hook/main/index.md

 At a high-level, the following workflow occurs:

 * A user attempts to sign in to Okta.
 The Okta org has an authentication requirement of a Phone authenticator.
 The user selects **Receive a code via SMS** or **Receive a voice call instead**.
-* Okta generates a One-Time Passcode (OTP) and looks up whether any telephony hooks are configured and active for the org.
+* Okta generates a one-time passcode (OTP) and looks up whether any telephony hooks are configured and active for the org.
 * A telephony inline hook is triggered and sends a request to the provider to have them deliver the OTP.
-* The external service evaluates the request, and if the request headers are valid, the Telephony provider(s) request is made.
+* The external service evaluates the request, and if the request headers are valid, a request is sent to the telephony provider.

     > **Note:** Although you can have only one active telephony inline hook in your org at a time, logic in the external web service can direct requests to different providers based on conditions that you specify.
 For example, you can send the request to different telephony providers based on the country where the request originates.